A Plain Language Guide to Google Ad Grants for Nonprofits

 Have Questions That Aren’t Answered Here?

 If you need help applying for or managing your Google Ad Grants Account, please reach out to us to see if we can be of assistance.

 JB Media’s Google Ad Grant experts have helped hundreds of nonprofits successfully navigate the application process for Google Ad Grants and maximize the use of their Google Ad campaigns to reach new audiences and achieve their goals for growth.

-If you are looking for answers to your questions about Google Ad Grants, or if you would like to share a few tips for how you have used this program to help drive growth within your own nonprofit organization, we would love to hear from you.
+If you are looking for answers to your questions about Google Ad Grant Management, or if you would like to share a few tips for how you have used this program to help drive growth within your own nonprofit organization, we would love to hear from you.